Clinical Chemistry

 Co-Director, Clinical Chemistry & Immunology Laboratory

-Dr. Run Zhang Shi is a Clinical Assistant Professor of Pathology specializing in Clinical Chemistry and Immunology.
+Dr. Run Zhang Shi is a Clinical Associate Professor of Pathology specializing in Clinical Chemistry and Immunology.
 His work within the Clinical Immunology lab include: Therapeutic drug monitoring; Steroid hormones; Tumor markers; Infecious disease serology; Trace and toxic elements; Clinical diagnostic protein electrophoresis; and Allergy tests.
 Dr. Shi's research includes: Clinical chemistry and therapeutic drug monitoring; adult and pediatric clinical endocrine testing; screening, detection and follow up of multiple myeloma; tumor markers; clinical utility of tandem mass spectrometry and high resolution mass spectrometry.